StatCan/openmpp/documentation/GettingStarted/GettingStarted.md

-Click on the Model you want (Left Panel) to select it, In this case the IDMM Model.
+Click on the Model you want (Left Panel) to select it.

 This brings up the Model Run Panel and activates the Input Scenarios and Run the Model tabs on the Right Panel.

 ![OpenM UI screen](OpenMUI04.png)